ExpediaGroup/graphql-kotlin/docs/execution/fetching-data.md

 }
 ```

-we end up with different run characteristics.
-If we expose `reviews` field as a property it will always be populated regardless whether or not your client actually asks for it.
+If we expose the `reviews` field as a property it will always be populated regardless whether or not your client actually asks for it.
+On the other hand if `reviews` is backed
-On the other hand if `reviews` are backed by a function, it will only be fired if your client ask for this data.
-In order to minimize the over-fetching of data from your
+by a function, it will only be called if your client asks for this data.
+In order to minimize the over-fetching of data from your underlying data sources we recommend to
-underlying data sources we recommend to expose all your GraphQL fields that require some additional computations through functions.
+expose all your GraphQL fields that require some additional computations through functions.

 ### Customizing Default Behavior